nyu-mll/CoLA-baselines/README.md

 ## Cite

-Cite CoLA or the baselines using the following entry:
+If you use CoLA or the baselines in your research, please cite the accompanying paper using the following entry:

 ```
 @article{warstadt2018neural,